DevcodeCJ/munchies/README.md

 A React | NodeJS | Express app built to add and review restaurants by location and price range.
 It used PostgreSQL db on the backend for storage.

 - 👉 Now hosted on Heroku.
-Visit the link [here](https://blogbase-app.herokuapp.com/blogs)
+Visit the app [here](https://blogbase-app.herokuapp.com/blogs)

 ## Building the project